Rest and Recovery for Men | Sleep, Deloads and Active Recovery

 Medical Disclaimer

 This article is for general fitness education only and does not replace medical advice, diagnosis, physical therapy, or individualized coaching.
-If you have chest pain, dizziness, fainting, unusual shortness of breath, persistent pain, swelling, numbness, or symptoms that worsen with exercise, speak with a qualified healthcare professional.
+If you have chest pain, fainting, uncontrolled blood pressure, unusual shortness of breath, swelling, numbness, weakness, spreading pain, or symptoms that worsen with exercise, speak with a qualified healthcare professional.

 Affiliate Disclosure